Naa-152825/skills-introduction-to-github/README.md

 <!--
   <<< Author notes: Course header >>>
+this my first time i am properly using github but i have to create website for a friend's businessn.
 Include a 1280×640 image, course title in sentence case, and a concise description in emphasis.
   In your repository settings: enable template repository, add your 1280×640 social image, auto delete head branches.
   Add your open source license, GitHub uses MIT license.
 -->